Hussseinkizz/kikumba-online/timeline.md

 * firebase integration
 * admin panel

-> idea: this project management needs a vs extension
+> idea: this project management needs a vs extension -- it exists 😦